easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 {: .label .fs-1 }

 The start date of the product associated with the cart item.

+## `item.start_time`
+{: .d-inline-block }
+timestamp
+{: .label .fs-1 }

+The start time of the cart item, if present, as a string in the form of a 24 hour clock, e.g. "11:00"

 ## `item.sub_items`
 {: .d-inline-block }